Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 22–25 inches

-The German Wire-Haired Pointer is similar to other German pointer breeds, but what sets them apart is their insulating and water-repelling wiry coat.
-This makes them ideal companions for waterfowl hunters and those who enjoy spending time outdoors in harsh weather.
+The German Wire-Haired Pointer is similar to other German pointer breeds, but their insulating and water-repelling wiry coat is what sets them apart.
+This makes them ideal companions for waterfowl hunters and those who enjoy being outdoors in harsh weather.

 11. Brussels Griffon